Latest on Labuan Company Tax

 Latest Personal Income Tax Rebates – For Expatriates and Malaysians

-There are four (4) main tax exempt incentives applicable up to year 2020 working in a Labuan Company for the following capacity:
+There are four (4) main tax-exempt incentives applicable up to the year 2020 working in a Labuan Company for the following capacity:

 1. Exempt expatriates from the payment of income tax in respect of fees received by that individual in his/her capacity as a director of a Labuan entity.